Kristjan-tester/QoLforSacriel/README.md

 	- Made for single-player.
 Not tested in multiplayer.

 Features:
+- (NEW) - "Unload all" to nearby containers (tag them to hold specific category of items):
+	- Click "unload all" in footer of main inventory or bags to start it
+  	- there is 'everything else' category for 'catch all' option if containers with right tags
+ 	- If no room anywhere, items will stay in container
-- (NEW) - Foraging panel now has option to "focus on foraging items" (ignoring all dropped or other world items (car keys, etc.))
+- (UPDATED) - Foraging panel now has filtering option for Pins:
+    - Show only foraging items (ignoring all dropped or other world items (car keys, etc.))
+    - Colour pins for world items, so you can easily detect.
+(Colour can be changed in modoptions)
-- (NEW) - 'Add bait' now extends to nearby containers
+- 'Add bait' now extends to nearby containers
-- (NEW) - 'Wash all' sorts by bloodiest
+- 'Wash all' sorts by bloodiest
-- (NEW) - 'Put in container' extended for handheld items for all nearby containers
+- 'Put in container' extended for handheld items for all nearby containers
 - Towels take linear amount of water - 1 towel is enough now to dry yourself.
 - Improve entering car, character will reorient themselves when close to door
 - Fitness tab in Info panel - indicate weight gain in detail, strength training xp, etc.